Flora of Cantabria: Heath forests

 Heathlands are the most common formations in the montane landscapes of the region.
 They appear as replacement vegetation after the elimination of the deciduous forest to establish tooth pastures, either by cutting or, more frequently, by wildfires.

 These formations, which are usually dominated by different species of heather, have a great floristic diversity, with numerous taxa of endemic flora, such as Erica mackaiana, Daboecia cantabrica, Calluna vulgaris or Genista obtusirramea and are considered habitats of community interest by the Habitat Directive of the European Union.

 Alpine subnival level

-The next altitudinal level, the subalpine, is located in Cantabria from 1600-1700 meters of altitude, although these heights can be variable.
+The next altitudinal level, the subalpine, is located in Cantabria from 1600 to 1700 meters of altitude, although these heights can be variable.
 It is fully present in the summits of the Picos de Europa and in the western part of the Cantabrian Mountains, appearing also, although with a very reduced extension, in the Castro Valnera.
-The main formations of this stratum in Cantabria are the grasslands, the different types of high mountain scrub and bogland.
+The main formations of this stratum in Cantabria are grasslands, different types of high mountain scrub and bogland.